kevinpthorne/p2p-tunnel/README.md

 # **WAN TCP Tunneler via Libp2p**

 A robust, private peer-to-peer TCP tunneler designed to connect distinct sites across a WAN without requiring port forwarding on the client or server sides.
-It utilizes a public Relay node to hole-punch through NATs and establish direct, encrypted QUIC connections.
+It utilizes a public Relay node to hole-punch through NATs and establish direct, encrypted TCP or QUIC connections.

 ## **Features**